 Thomas Gilbert 1748-1793.
 He was born in 1748.
 He married Alice Shaw, and became a merchant in Liverpool.
 He died in 1793 at Runcorn in Cheshire.

 Robert Gilbert.
 He was born in 1751 and died in 1820.

 John Gilbert.
 He was born in 1757 and died in 1812.

 While his brother Thomas was undergoing his legal training in London, John Gilbert ran the family estate at Cotton Hall and their mining interests, and was educated in estate management.

-John Gilbert 1724-1795 and his brother Thomas Gilbert 1720-1798 were land agents to the Marquess of Stafford and the Duke of Bridgwater.
-They were also important canal pioneers, working on many projects with the Duke of Bridgwater and James Brindley.
-Their waterways include the Duke of Bridgwater's Canal and the Trent and Mersey Canal.
+John Gilbert 1724-1795 and his brother Thomas Gilbert 1720-1798 were land agents to the Marquess of Stafford and the Duke of Bridgewater.
+They were also important canal pioneers, working on many projects with the Duke of Bridgewater and James Brindley.
+Their waterways include the Duke of Bridgewater's Canal and the Trent and Mersey Canal.

 The Gilbert brothers also brought about very many other industrial enterprises in eighteenth-century Staffordshire, Shropshire, Lancashire, Cheshire, Derbyshire, Cumberland and elsewhere.
 For example, they brought industry to the Churnet Valley, developed the Cauldon Low quarries and the graphite mines of Borrowdale, and had interests in the Ecton copper mines.

 Another of the many enterprises of John Gilbert, and later his son John Gilbert 1757-1812, was the construction of the Rochdale Canal, an important cross-Pennine link.
 In this development he was assisted by his nephew Edmund Gould 1782-1833 of Pilsbury Grange, the son of his brother-in-law Richard Gould 1711-1762.